 About Dr. Carin Smith

 Dr. Carin Smith, President of Smith Veterinary Consulting, works to help veterinarians and their teams create successful lives and careers.
 She is a consultant, speaker, trainer, and author who gained experience in both large and small animal practice before devoting her time to writing and consulting.
 In 2010 she received the Distinguished Service Award from the Association for Women Veterinarians.
 Dr. Smith is a nationally-recognized, award-winning author of hundreds of articles and many books.
-Attendees of Dr Smith's presentations rave about her unique interactive style that includes specific real-life examples, problem-solving, and skills practice that are tailored for each audience.
+Dr. Smith also acts as a facilitator for groups and associations that wish to create or update their strategic plans, or to create policy, standards, or guidelines.
+She is able to help teams from project initiation through publication of their final results.
 Read what others have to say here.
-Dr. Smith also acts as a facilitator for groups and associations that wish to create policy, standards, or guidelines.
-She is able to help teams from project initiation through publication of their final results.
 Involvement in her community and professional associations is important to Dr. Smith.
-She is a leader of the Wenatchee WA group "Wenatchee Valley Friends Improving Dog Opportunities," which is creating a network of public, no-fee off-leash areas in Central Washington (www.wenatcheefido.org) Dr. Smith received her DVM degree from Oregon State and Washington State Universities in 1984.
+She is a leader of the Wenatchee WA group "Wenatchee Valley Friends Improving Dog Opportunities," which is creating a network of public, no-fee off-leash areas in Central Washington.
+Dr. Smith received her DVM degree from Oregon State and Washington State Universities in 1984.
 Her private practice experience includes large animal (dairy, beef, equine), small animal (feline, emergency, and general) and mixed practices.
-Her home in the mountains of central Washington includes 4 cats, a Tennessee Walking horse, and an Australian shepherd mix dog.

 Dr. Smith has given presentations worldwide about career development for veterinarians.
 She is well-versed on issues regarding women, economics, and work.
 She has published in-depth articles about gender issues in veterinary medicine, and is known for her ability to draw men and women of all ages into an intelligent, stimulating discussion of issues, answers, and possibilities.
 Dr. Smith has a thorough understanding of issues surrounding part-time and relief work.
 Her books FlexVet and Team Satisfaction Pays describe ways to create life-friendly schedules for veterinarians.
 Dr. Smith successfully presented the case of the relief veterinarian as an independent contractor to the state of Washington (Employment Security and Labor & Industries boards, responsible for Workers’ Compensation and Unemployment insurance coverage).
 This presentation and discussion was followed by the publication of guidelines to be used by relief veterinarians to determine their IC status in the state (1992; successfully challenged [upheld] in 2002 and 2012.)
 The Relief Veterinarian's Manual (Now FlexVet) is purchased by many law firms as a reference guide.
 Veterinary teaching hospitals welcome Dr. Smith as a speaker for students interested in learning about diverse career paths within veterinary medicine.
 She offers seminars for students that include career choices, job selection and fit, negotiation, and tips for integrating life style choices with career aspirations.
 Her career choices workshops utilize information from her book, Career Choices for Veterinarians.